 We can start with the throwback, overused statement which defines sending our kids off into the world as bittersweet because blah blah and yada yada.
 But I came across several other oxymorons which have a bit more depth and mothering emotion strapped to their paradoxical back.

-Since I swept out the last feather three four ago (actually the girl above in the cap is graduating from college next week), your initial conclusion might label me as an amateur expert at this gig.
+Since I swept out the last feather in my nest years ago (my kids have all graduated from college at this point), your initial conclusion might label me as an amateur expert at this gig.
 More likely I’m an advanced beginner.
 Yes, I’ve already experienced how organized chaos morphs into loud stillness, but my emotional state can still move like a calm storm where I am certainly unsure if I’m cheerfully mournful or a mournful optimist.
 How about a cheerful pessimist?

 But, getting back to you…

 Some days you will experience sad joy which leads to a great depression when you remember the goodbye reception that preceded the noticeable absence of your children.